mishaevtikhiev/evtikhiev.github.io/_pages/database.md

   This list contains a total of <b>8,105</b> characters: 3500 frequent, 3000 common, and 1605 rare, — and is the official standard.
 * The full list of the Chinese characters that is obtained by merging the first two lists.
 This list contains <b>11,062</b> characters and can be treated as the exhaustive list of characters, for which one can find the data in an automated way.
-* The list of the Chinese characters from the <a href="https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaosh">Hanyu Shuiping Kaoshi</a>, the main international exam for Chinese language.
-This list contains <b>2,663</b> characters and is split into levels of the exam.
+* The list of the Chinese characters from the <a href="https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi">Hanyu Shuiping Kaoshi</a>, the main international exam for Chinese language.
+This list is split into levels of the exam, contains <b>2,663</b> characters for the pre-2001 version of the exam and <b>3,000</b> characters for the post-2021 version of the exam.

 For all the characters in the lists, the database provides various data: pronunciation, meaning, dictionary keys, and stroke count.
 An additional list in the database is dedicated to compiling some statistics about all the 11,062 characters, like this: